22of 100

 Stay ahead of ticks in Cedar Point

-The TickZone app (coming soon) alerts you when Cedar Point's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Cedar Point's risk spikes, so protection happens before the bite.